lubuntu-team/manual/source/3/3.2/3.2.5/desktop.rst

 .. image:: desktop.png

 The box labeled :guilabel:`Select font` lets you choose which font and size information from a dialog box.
 On the left is the :guilabel:`Font` for which font to select on on the bottom or type the name on top.
 The middle lets you choose the :guilabel:`Font style` of the font on your desktop.
 On the far right is a choice for the :guilabel:`Size` of your font which you can select from the menu.
 To have your text of your font underlined check the :guilabel:`Underline` checkbox.
 To change what languages your fonts can support choose your language in the :guilabel:`Writing System` drop down menu.
+To preview how the text will appear look in the :guilabel:`Sample` box.

 .. image:: desktop-font.png